TheVaporTrail/ESP8266_WS2812/README.md

 ```

 ## Routines (for copy-and-paste)
-If you just want to get started and are not interested in the comments, then you can copy and paste these two routines:
+If you just want to get started and are not interested in the comments, then you can copy and paste these two routines.
+See `user_main.c` to read the comments for these routines.

 ```c
 static inline uint32_t _getCycleCount(void)